 Some readers will remember that back in May 2013 the Orange cellular mast on top of Cocking Hill failed to transmit mobile phone signals for about 12 days (although the mast itself did not actually go missing).

 Sadly, history now appears to be repeating itself.
-Intermittent outages last week have been followed by a complete lack of signal since Monday morning.
+Intermittent outages last week have been followed by a complete lack of signal since Monday morning (11th August).
 We believe this problem affects customers of EE (Orange and T-Mobile), and '3' as these companies share the mast.

 Due to geography and possibly lack of investment, Cocking is ill-served for mobile coverage generally.
 Without the local mast the village is lucky to receive a patchy and weak signal from another mast miles away.
 Even when the local mast is working it does not provide the modern 3G (let alone 4G) signals that are needed to browse the web effectively on mobile devices.
 Coupled with the relatively poor Broadband service in the village, Cocking stubbornly remains a slow-spot.

 Click here for an interesting Guardian article on the subject of poor (not necessarily missing) mobile signals and the attitude of the networks once the customer has signed a contract.
-Nationally, EE has about 28 million mobile customers and therefore unfortunately a few hundred customers in the South Downs may not be a high priority.
+Nationally, EE has about 28 million mobile customers and so it seems that a few hundred customers in the South Downs are not a high priority.

 Thu 14/08 12:00

 Having contacted EE Technical Support, cocking.org was told that the fault actually lies in another (T-Mobile) mast that normally provides our signal via a link (presumably a line of sight microwave link).
 That mast was reported as being out of action two days ago and the company claim to be working on the problem.
 Thus Cocking's mast seems to be the end of a line and it won't be of much comfort, but there must be at least another community 'up the line' with the same lack of signal.

 Fri 15/08 15:00